Accessibility Peer Mentor Program

 We are now recruiting volunteer Peer Mentors for the 2022-23 academic year (August 2022 – April 2023)!
 Peer Mentors provide leadership, guidance, and support to first and second year students registered with Accessibility Services as they make the transition to university life.

 Position: Volunteer Peer Mentor

 Department: Accessibility Services, University of Toronto Mississauga

 The Peer Mentor Learning Community (PMLC) program connects first and second year students registered with Accessibility Services with successful upper-year student mentors.
-Mentors will have the opportunity to participate in weekly group events and meet with a mentee for confidential, one-on-one sessions to support their transition to the university's academic and social environment.
+Mentors will have the opportunity to plan and facilitate interactive workshops, lead social and wellness events, and meet with a mentee for confidential, one-on-one sessions to support their transition to the university's academic and social environment.

 Peer Mentor Responsibilities: